-It refers only to freshness and quality, says Goodridge.
+Best-before dates refer only to freshness and quality, says Goodridge.
 Instead, acquaint yourself with safety guidelines for specific foods.
 Deli meats, hot dogs and soft cheeses, for example, are associated with listeria, a type of bacteria that can grow in cold temperatures.
 Consume these foods within two to three days of opening them.

 Don’t rely on the smell test